Matsyendranatha: In popular culture

-In the Dasam Granth, Guru Gobind Singh narrated a huge discourse between Matsyendra Nath and Paras Nath on Intuitive (Bibek) and Non-Intuitive Mind (Abibek).
+In the Dasam Granth, Guru Gobind Singh narrated a discourse between Matsyendranatha and Paras Nath on Intuitive (Bibek) and Non-Intuitive Mind (Abibek).
 Parasnatha subdued kings of the world and turned egoistic, and was broken by Matsyendranatha's spiritual preachings.
 This granth is regarded among Spiritual warriors of Khalsa Panths called Nihang Singhs.

 Films about this legend in Indian cinema include: